MontaineHOA/CCnR/05_tracts.md

 and buffer the obllgat1on, enforceable on behalf of the public by King County, to leave undisturbed all trees and other vegetation within the tract/sens1t1ve area and buffer.
-The vegetation within the tract/sens1t1ve area and buffer may not be cut, pruned, covered by fill, removed, or damaged without approval m writing from King County Department of Development and Environmental Services, or its successor agency, unless otherwise provrded by law.
+The vegetation within the tract/sens1t1ve area and buffer may not be cut, pruned, covered by fill, removed, or damaged without approval in writing from King County Department of Development and Environmental Services, or its successor agency, unless otherwise provrded by law.
 The common boundary between the tract/sens1t1ve area and buffer and the area of development act1v1ty must be marked or otherwise flagged to the sat1sfact1on of Kmg